 I noticed my mistake after Bowie died, when I pulled my headphones over my ears and listened to the song at full blast.
 I heard the “ge” and had a little pity party for my belated understanding.
-There was physicality to that lyric that I mourned when I learnt it wasn’t the right one.
-According to Google strain means “to force (a part of one’s body or oneself) to make an unusually great effort” – that’s the type of motivation my masochistic, overworked brain likes to hear!
+There was a physicality to that lyric that I mourned when I learned it wasn’t the right one.
+According to Google, strain means “to force (a part of one’s body or oneself) to make an unusually great effort” – that’s the type of motivation my masochistic, overworked brain likes to hear!

 First, I wanted to know who this better version of myself was.
 Who was this girl?
 Why was I trying so hard to become her?